zhou100/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Yujun Zhou is a Ph.D. student in Agricultural & Consumer Economics at the University of Illinois at Urbana-Champaign, under the supervision of Professor [Kathy Baylis](https://ace.illinois.edu/directory/baylis).
-His research focuses on agricultural policy and food security in Sub-Saharan African countries.
+Yujun Zhou currently works at Facebook Applied AI Research as a Data Scientist.
+He got his Ph.D. in Agricultural & Consumer Economics at the University of Illinois at Urbana-Champaign, under the supervision of Professor [Kathy Baylis](https://ace.illinois.edu/directory/baylis).
 He is proficient in causal inference and machine learning and makes use of the best tools in both worlds.